Big Three Executives: General Motors Co. 2019

 Vice President, Global R&D, Chief Technology Officer, President, General Motors Ventures LLC

-Jon Lauckner’s main focus is to drive technology and innovation into GM’s global product portfolio and to lead GM Ventures, the subsidiary formed in July 2010, to make equity investments in startup companies that are developing next-generation automotive technology.
+Lauckner’s main focus is to drive technology and innovation into GM’s global product portfolio and to lead GM Ventures, the subsidiary formed in July 2010 to make equity investments in startup companies that are developing next-generation automotive technology.
 Lauckner had been vice president of global product planning and vice president of global program management.
 He joined General Motors in 1979 as an engineer at Buick.
-He holds an MBA degree in management from Stanford Business School.
+He holds an MBA in management from Stanford Business School.

-Vice President, Global Vehicle Safety and Cybersecurity
+Vice President, Global Cybersecurity

-Vice President, Global Quality
+Vice President, Global Quality and Operational Excellence

 Vice President, Global Product Integrity